joe-lynn/ReshareServer/reshare/docs/api.md

 #### POST ####
 **Not currently private**: POST parameters are as follows:

-*title\*:* Title of the listing as it will be shown in the listing directory.
+*\#title:* Title of the listing as it will be shown in the listing directory.

 *description:* Text describing the listing.